Our Gospel message comes to us today from the 17th chapter of Luke, beginning with the 11th verse.

 What kind of a leper are you?
 I know, that has to be one of the most unusual questions you’ve probably ever been asked.
 So why am I asking you this question?

-Somehow, these ten men who have leprosy are banded together by that common denominator.
+Somehow, these ten men with leprosy are banded together by that common denominator.
 They may not have otherwise known each other if circumstances were different, but here they are, together, with this dreaded disease, along a lonely, remote border between Samaria and Galilee.
 Their only hope was to be miraculously cured of their disease.

 Suddenly, one day, Jesus appears.
 They’ve heard the Word about Him.
 They heard He has the power to do some miraculous things: He’s given the blind their sight, He’s made the lame walk, He’s made the mute shout out for joy and unstopped the ears of the deaf.
 If He could do all of that, maybe He could help!
 And He appears to be coming in their direction!

-So instead of crying out “Unclean, Stay Away!” which the Law required, they cry out “Jesus, Master, have mercy on us!”
+So instead of crying out, “Unclean, Stay Away!” which the Law required, they cry out, “Jesus, Master, have mercy on us!”
 And He hears their cry.
-He sees their situation, and simply tells them to “Go and show yourselves to the priests.”
+He sees their situation and simply tells them to “Go and show yourselves to the priests.”
 There’s only one reason that Jesus would say that.
-The priests, the ones who initially declared them “Unclean”, were the ones who had the power to declare them “clean”, offer up the appropriate sacrifice, and allow them to return to their lives.
+The priests, the ones who initially declared them “Unclean,” were the ones who had the power to declare them “clean,” offer up the appropriate sacrifice, and allow them to return to their lives.

 And what does Jesus say?
 “Were not ten cleansed?
 Where are the nine?
 Was no one found to return and give praise to God except this foreigner?”
-“Rise and go you way, your faith has made you well.”
+“Rise and go your way; your faith has made you well.”
 You see, that last statement has something to say to us.
 “Your faith has made you well.”
 Jesus sees that this man believes that Jesus has much more than physical healing to offer.
 He has forgiveness of sins, eternal life, and salvation to give.
 That’s why this man returns to give thanks and praise to Jesus.
 He’s so grateful for the gift Jesus has given to him.

 The other nine?
 They have their gift.
 They believed that Jesus had gifts to give in this life, but when it came to matters of eternal life, that’s a different story.
-They got what they wanted from Jesus for this life, and left before He could give them more gifts.
+They got what they wanted from Jesus for this life and left before He could give them more gifts.

 It’s important to note here that Jesus doesn’t take away the gift of physical healing from them simply because of their sin of ingratitude.
-But there is a difference in the healings that take place that day along that lonely boarder.
-The nine who kept going and never returned were looking for a physical healing, and Jesus gave them that.
+But there is a difference in the healings that take place that day along that lonely border.
+The nine who kept going and never returned were looking for physical healing, and Jesus gave them that.
 But, while they may be healed from the disease of leprosy, they still have to face the wages of sin someday.
 There will come a time when their bodies will start to deteriorate.
 Perhaps they will contract leprosy again, or it will be some other physical ailment.
-But eventually, they face disease, and death.
+But eventually, they face disease and death.
 The healing they sought will only last for a relatively short time.

 The Samaritan who returns to give Jesus thanks and praise, yes, he has that healing the other nine had.
-But, he recognizes that Jesus has more to give.
+But, he recognizes that Jesus has more to offer.
 He realizes that Jesus is taking His sins to the cross to die for them there, that Jesus has more gifts to give, the kind of healing that will last for eternity.
 When he realizes this, this Samaritan, the least likely person, comes back to thank Jesus for this gift.
-That’s why Jesus says “Your faith has made you well.”
+That’s why Jesus says, “Your faith has made you well.”
 This Samaritan knows his position.
 He doesn’t deserve any of this because of who he is.
 This is all because of who Jesus is.
 This healing that took place was all Jesus’ work.
 He realizes that Jesus is the one who will provide eternal healing by winning forgiveness, life, and salvation for all.
 This Healer is also his Savior.
-That’s why Jesus says “rise and go, your faith has made you well.”
+That’s why Jesus says, “rise and go; your faith has made you well.”
 Jesus already gave this man physical healing, but now, He has told this Samaritan, “You believe that I am the one who will give you eternal healing.
 Go, your faith in Me will make you well for eternity.”

-And so it’s appropriate to really look at what took place that day on that boarder near Samaria and Galilee.
+And so it’s appropriate to really look at what took place that day on that border near Samaria and Galilee.
 And as we do, we come to realize that, truth be told, we actually have a lot of similarities with the lepers in our text.

 First, we are infected with a disease that threatens to separate us from God and from each other.
 That disease is sin.
 It eats away at every aspect of our lives, be it our relationship with God, our relationships with other people, and our apparent lack of thanks for what God has given to us.
-Like those 9 Jews, we have a tendency to look at others as “outsiders.”
-Those who are of a different nationality or ethnic background from us, those who wish to practice their faith in a way that’s different from us, so that we decide that they are not “really Christian”, those who were not lifelong members of our churches, or those who don’t ever come to church anywhere.
-Sometimes, in things that we say and do, we act as if we are the only ones who God has a covenant with, and it’s our responsibility to keep that pure.
-Or, when we hear God’s Word of Law accuse us of a particular sin, instead of confessing it, we shrug it off or say “yeah, but I’m not as bad as THAT person over there!”
+Like those 9 Jews, we tend to look at others as “outsiders.”
+Those who are of a different nationality or ethnic background from us, those who wish to practice their faith in a way that’s different from us, so that we decide that they are not “really Christian,” those who were not lifelong members of our churches, or those who don’t ever come to church anywhere.
+Sometimes, in things we say and do, we act as if we are the only ones with whom God has a covenant, and it’s our responsibility to keep that pure.
+Or, when we hear God’s Word of Law accuse us of a particular sin, instead of confessing it, we shrug it off or say, “yeah, but I’m not as bad as THAT person over there!”
 Other times, when God gives us good gifts, we ignore the fact that He was the giver of those gifts.
 We take the credit for ourselves, not realizing that everything we have in life is a gift from Him for us to manage for a time.
 That’s sin infecting our lives; sin that threatens to choke off our lifeline with God if something isn’t done about it.
-Like a cancer that’s just ignored and allowed to grow.
+Like cancer that’s just ignored and allowed to grow.
 And just like a patient with a terminal illness for which there is no known cure, like the lepers in our text, we need nothing short of a miracle to heal us.

 Yes, thankful!
 We’re thankful that our sins, even our sins of ingratitude for what God has given to us, are all forgiven for the sake of Christ.
-We are thankful that whatever suffering we endure in this life, will only be temporary.
-We’re set free from living for ourselves, and living our lives in thankful service to others, so that they, too, can receive all of the gifts that God has to offer for us, both in this life, and most importantly, for eternal life.
+We are thankful that whatever suffering we endure in this life will only be temporary.
+We’re set free from living for ourselves and living our lives in thankful service to others so that they, too, can receive all of the gifts that God has to offer for us, both in this life and, most importantly, for eternal life.

 Scripture taken from the New Revised Standard Version (NRSV)® Bible, copyright © 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
-Used by permission.
-All rights reserved.
+Used by permission. rights reserved.
 Sermon contributed by Rev. Christopher Martin.

 What kind of a leper are you?
 Are you one of the thankless lepers who is simply looking for things in this life, or are you like the one who returned to give glory to God, and received even more gifts from Jesus?